bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 ### {id="root-path"} Root sometimes loses PATH items

-There are two common ways to switch from a normal user to root, both of which can potentially change your $PATH away from what is desired.
+There are two common ways to switch from a normal user to root, both of which can potentially change your `$PATH` away from what is desired.
 To see the proper path for the root user, login directly to a tty and run `echo $PATH`.

-If you use sudo, consider adding a "secure_path" which includes the entire root PATH, such as:
+If you use sudo, consider adding a "secure_path" line to `/etc/sudoers` which includes the entire root PATH, such as:

 	Defaults secure_path="/bedrock/bin:/bedrock/sbin:/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin:/bedrock/brpath/bin:/bedrock/brpath/sbin"